Social Media Ideas for Insurance Agents

 If you don’t have a blog for your insurance business, every blog post or article you share is taking your followers to someone else’s website.
 Every insurance website should have a blog.
 It’s not only a good way to create content for your social media pages, it’s an extremely valuable tool for targeting customers and improving your website’s search engine optimization.

-Create you own graphics with Canva
+Create you own social media graphics with Canva

 You don’t have to be a graphic deigner to create images for your Facebook and social media accounts.
 I use Canva to create Facebook and Instagram posts for clients.
 It’s totally free and easy to use.
 If you like posting inspirational quotes or #MotivationMonday posts Canva is perfect.
 Instead of using that image you found on Google, make your own.